 A few questions for those who still hold to the traditional “homosexual rape” theory:

-- Why didn’t the angels make an effort to seek ten righteous people?
+- Why did the angels go straight to Lot without making an effort to find ten righteous people?

 - Why did God allow the angels to judge the city contrary to His promise to do it Himself?

 - Why did the women of Sodom die in the destruction?

 - If the altercation at the door caused the destruction to be unleashed, why did the people of Gomorrah and the other neighboring towns die?

 - If the men of the city were destroyed because they wanted to rape the angels, why wasn’t Lot destroyed for offering his daughters for rape?

 - How does the story demonstrate God’s righteousness and not just simple favoritism?

 - Why was Sodom destroyed if the men of the city never committed the alleged sin?